Fenerbahçe S.K.: Foundation and early history

 Fenerbahçe joined the Istanbul League in 1909, finishing fifth in their first year.
 The founding line-up included Ziya Songülen, Ayetullah Bey, Necip Okaner, Galip Kulaksızoğlu, Hassan Sami Kocamemi, Asaf Beşpınar, Enver Yetiker, Şevkati Hulusi Bey, Fuat Hüsnü Kayacan, Hamit Hüsnü Kayacan, and Nasuhi Baydar.
 Fenerbahçe played against the staff of the Royal Navy that occupied Istanbul during the Turkish War of Independence.
 Some British soldiers formed football teams that were named after the players' speciality, for example Essex Engineers, Irish Guards, Grenadiers, and Artillery.
 These teams played against each other and against local football teams in Istanbul.
 Fenerbahçe won many of these matches.

-The Turkish Football Federation founded a professional nationwide league in 1959, which continues today under the name of the Süper Lig.
-Fenerbahçe won the first tournament, beating Galatasaray 4–1 on aggregate.
-The next year, Fenerbahçe participated in the UEFA European Cup for the first time.
-They qualified through a 4–3 win over Csepel SC.
-They lost their first-round game to OGC Nice 1–5 in a playoff game after drawing on aggregate.
-They were also runners-up three times.

-In the 1966–67 Balkans Cup (a competition set up for Eastern European clubs from Albania, Bulgaria, Greece, Romania, Turkey, and Yugoslavia that existed between the 1960–61 and 1993–94 seasons), Fenerbahçe won the cup after three matches against Greek club AEK Athens, making them the first Turkish club to win a non-domestic competition.
-This success would remain unparalleled by a Turkish club until Sarıyer and Samsunspor won the cup many years later in the 1990s, when the competition lost much of its original popularity.
+General Harrington Cup, named after the commander of the British occupation forces in Istanbul, was a football tournament held in Istanbul in 1923.
+Local football teams and teams formed by the occupying forces participated in the tournament.
+In the final match which was played at Taksim Stadium on 1923, Fenerbahçe and the British occupation forces team faced each other.
+Fenerbahçe won this match 2-1 and got the cup.
+As a result of the Kuşdili Fire that occurred on the night of 1932, the club lost all its material artifacts and documents, including trophies, membership records, and match books.
+Consequently, May 3rd, the day Atatürk visited the club's clubhouse for the first time in 1918, was adopted as its founding day.
+It is being claimed that he was a supporter of Fenerbahçe.